SnowyMouse/invader/README.md

   -i --info                    Show license and credits.
   -I --ignore-tag              Ignore the tag data if the tag exists.
   -M --mipmap-count <count>    Set maximum mipmaps.
 Default (new tag): 32767 -p --bump-palettize <val>    Set the bumpmap palettization setting.
-This will
+Can be:
-                               not work with stock Halo.
-Can be: off or on.
+                               off or on.
 Default (new tag): off -P --fs-path                 Use a filesystem path for the data.
-  -s --mipmap-scale <type>     Mipmap scale type.
-Can be: linear,
+  -s --mipmap-scale <type>     [REQUIRES --extended] Mipmap scale type.
+Can be:
-                               nearest-alpha, nearest.
-Default (new tag):
+                               linear, nearest-alpha, nearest.
+Default (new
-                               linear
+                               tag): linear
-  -t --tags <path>             Set the data directory.
+  -t --tags <dir>              Use the specified tags directory.
   -T --type <type>             Set the type of bitmap.
 Can be: 2d, 3d, cubemap,
                                interface, or sprite.
-Default (new tag): 2d
+Default (new tag): 2d -x --extended                Create an extended_bitmap tag.
 ```

 #### Uncompressed bitmap formats